 But ultimately they are only catalysts.
 They cannot solve his problem; they can only help him see his own situation with clarity.
 They can give him the support he needs to HELP HIMSELF.
 If he does not make the decision to set himself free from the shackles of addiction, nothing can save him.

 This, then, is why the Torah lists the slave as the final prospect; his family can help him realize his problem and provide adequate support, but ultimately only he holds the key to his freedom.
-At the end, the addict himself must find the resources to go free.
+In the end, the addict himself must find the resources to go free.

 The Source of Freedom

 But CAN the addict free himself?
-How can he or she liberate themselves from their addiction, or any other situation which seems to be all-powerful?
+How can he or she liberate themselves from their addiction or any other situation which seems to be all-powerful?

 Comes the Torah and concludes: